diqQk/PathPlanningTest2023_MJ/README.md

 ### Subscriber Node
 This node subscribes a message with Image Data Path.
-And it runs a path planning algorithms and calculate a cost.
+And it runs a path planning algorithms and calculates a cost in terminal.

+## Run
-## Terminal (navigate a ros2 workspace)
+Navigate a ros2 workspace

 ### Terminal 1
 colcon build --packages-select py_pubsub